-If the onset of your total and permanent disability is on or after January 1, 2011, your monthly benefit will be reduced.
-If you are age 52 or older, your monthly disability benefit will be your earned benefit as of your disability benefit commencement date, reduced by $\frac{1}{2}$ of 1% for each month your disability benefit commencement date precedes your 65th birthday.
+If you are age 52 or older, your monthly disability benefit will be your earned benefit as of your disability benefit commencement date, reduced by 1⁄2 of 1% for each month your disability benefit commencement date precedes your 65th birthday.
 If your disability benefit commencement date precedes your 52nd birthday, your disability benefit will be 22% of your earned benefit as of that date.